-Mac computers with a Retina display have a pixel density that is so high, your eyes can't discern individual pixels at a normal viewing distance.
-The Retina display packs four times the pixels of the standard MacBook Pro display, giving content incredible detail and dramatically improving the viewing experience.
-See the frequently asked questions below to learn more about using your Mac with a Retina display.
+Retina displays have a pixel density that's so high, your eyes can't discern individual pixels at a normal viewing distance.
+This gives content incredible detail and dramatically improves your viewing experience.

 - MacBook (Retina, 12-inch, Early 2015) displays have a 2304-by-1440 resolution at 226 pixels per inch with support for millions of colors.

-If you need to adjust the display resolution, choose System Preferences from the Apple () menu.
+If you need to adjust the resolution of your display, choose System Preferences from the Apple menu.
 The Retina display offers scaled resolutions.
-These allow you to have text and objects appear larger or make them appear smaller which provides more space.
-Your Mac will either show four or five scaled resolution options depending on the model.
+These allow you to have text and objects appear larger and more visible, or smaller, which provides more space for windows and apps.
+Your Mac will show either four or five scaled resolution options depending on the model.

 Example of four scaled resolution choices:

 Retina displays use scaled resolutions rather than the specific resolution settings that external displays use.
 If you need to use a different resolution than those available on the built-in display, attach an external display via HDMI, Thunderbolt, or DisplayPort.

 Thunderbolt is not compatible with MacBook (Retina, 12-inch, Early 2015).